cube-js/cube/docs/Cube.js-Backend/Config.md

 ## Options Reference

-You can provide the following configuration options for Cube.js.
+You can provide the following configuration options to Cube.js.

 ```javascript
 {